telefonicaid/fiware-cosmos-platform/trunk/README.rst

     - VDC or cluster in Barcelona?
     - Machine roles
 - How many jobs can a user have simultaneously?
-- What is the naming convention for the MongoDB table?
+- What is the naming convention for the MongoDB table/collection?